 It’s a party town, and while gentrifying due to investment and expensive real estate, it can have a spring break atmosphere during peak season.
 This is fun for some and disruptive for others.

-Catamaran Resort Hotel and Spa’s location insulates families from many of these issues, however, and I do have families who enjoy Pacific Terrace Hotel.
-Check my list of best San Diego family hotels to learn more.
+Although the Catamaran Resort Hotel and Spa’s location on Mission Bay insulates families from many of these issues, I do have families who enjoy the Pacific Terrace Hotel.
+Check my list of the best San Diego family hotels to learn more.

 Advice for Luxury Travelers

-Now for some critical advice for booking Pacific Beach San Diego hotels on the boardwalk.
-Please try to book an oceanfront or ocean view room at hotels along the boardwalk.
+Now, here is some critical advice for booking Pacific Beach San Diego hotels on the boardwalk.
+Please try to book an oceanfront or ocean-view room at hotels along the boardwalk.

-In addition to spectacular views, this helps avoid another problem that people face in Pacific Beach — noise.
+In addition to spectacular views, this helps avoid another problem people face in the Pacific Beach district — noise.

 Bars stay open until 2 a.m., and there are many in this area.
 Rooms at the back of these hotels may hear people and cars otherwise.
 Request a high floor as well.
-Put these requests in at the time of booking and follow up a week or so before check-in to reemphasize them.
+To reemphasize these requests at the time of booking, follow up a week or so before check-in.

 Using the Boardwalk